-- Instructions: Refer to pages 49-50. - All entries must be received by Saturday, June 11, 2022. - Entries must be submitted on-line at https://carrol.fairwire.com - Stalls and pens will not be assigned without completed entries. - Any entries made after the 2nd Saturday in June, will be charged a \$25 late fee, per animal or still project, payable to the Carroll Co.
+- Instructions: Refer to pages 47-48. - All entries must be received by Saturday, June 10, 2023. - All pictures must be uploaded by Saturday, July 15, 2023. - Entries must be submitted on-line at https://carrol.fairwire.com - Stalls and pens will not be assigned without completed entries. - Any entries made after the 2nd Saturday in June, will be charged a \$25 late fee, per animal or still project, payable to the Carroll Co.
 Jr. Fair.
-NO LATE ENTRIES WILL BE ACCEPTED AFTER THE 2ND SATURDAY IN JULY - THERE WILL BE NO EXCEPTIONS MADE AFTER THIS DATE. - To ensure you receive all junior fair emails & reminders, ensure that carrollcountyjrfair@gmail.com does not go to your spam folder.
+NO LATE ENTRIES WILL BE ACCEPTED AFTER THE 2ND SATURDAY IN JULY THERE WILL BE NO EXCEPTIONS MADE AFTER THIS DATE. - To ensure you receive all junior fair emails & reminders, ensure that carrollcountyjrfair@gmail.com does not go to your spam folder.

-2022 JUNIOR FAIR BOARD
+2023 JUNIOR FAIR BOARD